What is Roof Flashing? Types, Advantages & Disadvantages

 What is roof flashing?
 Many homeowners do not know the answer to this question and properly installed roof flashing is relatively unnoticeable.
 The roof above your home is more than just shingles.
 It is an entire system that is carefully crafted to protect your home.

 Roof flashing is a thin (often) metal material installed to deflect water away from vulnerable areas of a roof that are most at risk for leaks and flooding and to protect it from the elements.
-These areas are typically anywhere that your shingles are built up against something such as:

 How Does Roof Flashing Work?